如果你使用 DeepSeek、元宝 AI、Copilot、ChatGPT 等 AI 工具,协助配置轩辕镜像、编写 docker pull 命令、修改 Docker Compose 镜像地址、配置镜像加速、排查镜像拉取失败、分析报错日志等问题,请先让 AI 阅读并遵守轩辕镜像的规则文档。

 defaultMounts.rootfs: Mount the host / folderdefaultMounts.varRun: Mount the host /var/run folderdefaultMounts.sys: Mount the host /sys folderdefaultMounts.varLibDocker: Mount the host /var/lib/docker folderdefaultMounts.devDisk: Mount the host /dev/disk folderYou can mount extra folders using the extraVolumes and extraVolumeMounts values.

-This chart provides support for exposing cAdvisor using the Gateway API and its HTTPRoute resource.
+This chart provides support for exposing cAdvisor using the https://gateway-api.sigs.k8s.io/ and its HTTPRoute resource.
 If you have a Gateway controller installed on your cluster, such as APISIX, Contour, Envoy Gateway, NGINX Gateway Fabric or Kong Ingress Controller you can utilize the Gateway controller to serve your application.
 To enable Gateway API integration, set httpRoute.enabled to true.

 The Gateway to be used can be customized by setting the httpRoute.parentRefs parameter.
 By default, it will reference a Gateway named gateway in the same namespace as the release.